systemphil/sphil/README.md

 0.1.
 Then `cd sphil` to get into the project directory.

 0.2.
-Make your own development branch `git branch dev-<your-name>` (example:
+Make your own development branch `git checkout -b dev-<your-name>` (example: `git checkout -b dev-tim`).
-`git branch dev-tim`).

 0.3.
-Set the newly made development branch as the current active branch, run `git checkout <your-branch-name>`.

-0.4.
-In future, when getting the latest changes from the main development branch, run `git merge dev` whilst on your development branch to incorporate the changes into your branch.
+In future, when getting the latest changes from the main development branch, run `git merge main` whilst on your development branch to incorporate the changes into your branch.

 ### Packages Installation